nkpgardose/google-maps-examples/talk.md

 	* Your first google map!
 * Pricing and how it works!
 * Examples(some resources too)
-* Some of my example
+* Some of my examples
 * Q&A
 * Yay!